MailTape/MailTape-v1/_posts/2019-05-19-Siem-Folknomade.md

 <p id="outroduction"> That's it for this morning.
-As always thank you so much for embarking with us on our every Sunday journey!
-Much love and respect to [Elodie Rama](https://elodierama.fr/) for his Sunday selections, and to Anthony Dujardin for her stunning illustration.</p>
+As always thank you so much for joining us!
+Much love and respect to [Siêm Folknomade](https://linktr.ee/siemfolknomade) for her Sunday selections, and to [Camille Célestin](https://camillecelestin.com/) for her stunning illustration.</p>